tendermint/tendermint/docs/architecture/adr-059-evidence-composition-and-lifecycle.md

 The evidence pool also runs a reactor that broadcasts the newly validated evidence to all connected peers.

-Receiving evidence from other evidence reactors works in the same manner as receiving evidence from the consensus engine or a light client.
+Receiving evidence from other evidence reactors works in the same manner as receiving evidence from the consensus reactor or a light client.

 #### Proposing evidence on the block